paulmillr/noble-curves/README.md

 and coordinates `Gx`, `Gy` of generator point.

 For EdDSA signatures, `hash` param required. `adjustScalarBytes` which instructs how to change private scalars could be specified.

+We support [non-repudiation](https://eprint.iacr.org/2020/1244), which help in following scenarios:

+- Contract Signing: if A signed an agreement with B using key that allows repudiation, it can later claim that it signed a different contract
+- E-voting: malicious voters may pick keys that allow repudiation in order to deny results
+- Blockchains: transaction of amount X might also be valid for a different amount Y

 **Edwards points:**